VanshKaushal/Analyzer/README.md

 ---

-## 📄 License
+## License

 This project is open source and available under the **MIT License**.

 ---
-*Created with ❤️ for college project & AI developer intelligence.*
+*Created for college project & AI developer intelligence.*